BACKGROUND

 THE CHALLENGE

-Health and safety was an area of focus for this project.
-The goals included improved retention of existing employees, provide shiftworkers with more predictable time off for recovery, and to implement a schedule that made Greif-Massillon the employer of choice in the area.
+Health and safety of the workforce was an area of focus for this project.
+The goals included improving the retention of skilled employees, providing shiftworkers with more predictable time off for recovery, and implementing a schedule that made Greif the employer of choice in the Massillon area.
 When surveyed, 40% of employees indicated that they were skeptical of the change because they viewed it as a reduction of pay or benefits.
 70% of employees felt operational errors were the result of fatigue and sleepiness on the job.
-Shiftworkers wanted weekends off, elimination of double shifts and more predictable time off.
+Shiftworkers wanted weekends off, elimination of double shifts, and more predictable time off.

 THE SOLUTION